SunflowerPKU/WikiQA-CNN/README.md

 Based on CNN, I implemented a QA system, and the MRR and MAP on dev_set is over 0.64.

 You need to prepare the needed files and put them in the "./data/trec" folder.
-Please refer to the files in the "./data/wiki" folder.
+Please refer to the files in the "./data/wiki" folder .